 An Update on the Economy and the Federal Reserve’s Policy Response; 05.12.20 Loretta J. Mester: POWER Series, CFA Society Chicago, Chicago, IL (via videoconference)

 The coronavirus pandemic is a global public health crisis that has inflicted pain and hardship on people all over the world.
 In the interests of public health, the country has taken aggressive social distancing measures to limit the spread of the virus, resulting in a shutdown of much of the economy.
 While the shutdown has yielded public health benefits, its effects on the economy have been swift and severe.
 Unprecedented times require unprecedented actions.
 Both the federal government and the Federal Reserve took action quickly.
 These relief efforts can be viewed as building a bridge to get ...

-Remarks at the 2020 U.S. Treasury Market Conference (delivered via videoconference).
+Remarks at New Jersey City University (delivered via videoconference).

 Remarks at Union of Arab Banks Webinar: Global Banking in Light of COVID-19 and Geopolitical Development (delivered via videoconference).